Human Trafficking and Forced Labour: Expert Legal Support

 Palermo protocol

 Although human trafficking can be local or domestic, it has implications internationally.
-It is recognized by the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children (also referred to as the Trafficking Protocol or the Palermo Protocol), an international treaty under the United Nations Convention against Transnational Organized Crime which entered into force on 25 December 2003.
+The United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons recognizes this crime.
+Specifically, it addresses trafficking of women and children.
+Additionally, the Palermo Protocol is an international treaty under the UN Convention.
+This treaty entered into force on 25 December 2003.
 Interpol plays the main role in the eradication.

 Trafficking Protocol

-The Trafficking Protocol is a global, legally binding instrument on the trade first in over half a century and the only one with an agreed definition of Human trafficking.
-One aim is to facilitate international cooperation in the investigation and prosecution of traffickers.
-Another is to protect and assist victims of Human trafficking with full respect for their rights as stipulated in the Universal Declaration of Human Rights.
+The Trafficking Protocol is a global, legally binding instrument on human trafficking.
+It is the first in over fifty years with an agreed definition.
+One aim is to facilitate international cooperation in investigating traffickers.
+Additionally, it seeks to assist and protect victims of human trafficking.
+Importantly, it upholds their rights as per the Universal Declaration of Human Rights.
 Trafficking Protocol, which has 117 signatories and 173 parties per November 2018, which defines Human trafficking as follows:

 Human trafficking by means of threat